Slok-e/Levyity-2022-Team-Syntax/README.md

 ### Create a Figma Design File
 ### Create a Presentation File

+#### Problem Statement: The city Hollywood is not easily accessible and residency doesn't come with perks

-#### Problem : How Might We : create a user experience for visitors and residents that leverages all city services.
+#### How Might We : create a user experience for visitors and residents that leverages all city services.

 ###### We are building is a Multi-Service Application experience for city residents and visitors.
 The Front-End build is in REACT using the REACT-DOM/CLIENT